-The coastal sage scrub uniquely exists on California’s coasts, Baja California, and on neighboring islands.
-The plant community is dominated by shrubs, and is similar to chaparral habitats.
-The main differences are that coastal sage scrub plants are much shorter and less woody overall compared to chaparral plants.
+The coastal sage scrub uniquely exists along California’s coast, Baja California and islands just offshore.
+The plant community is dominated by shrubs similar to chaparral habitats.
+The main differences are that coastal sage scrub plants are much shorter and less woody compared to chaparral plants.

 Scientific Name: Dudleya caespitosa